-Well let me tell you my little secret… when I first started offering business coaching I was deathly afraid to coach anyone who had an MBA or told me they were going to pursue one.
+Well let me tell you my little secret… ten years ago when I first started offering entrepreneur coaching I was deathly afraid to coach anyone who had an MBA or told me they were going to pursue one.

 I would freeze like a dear in headlights.
 No lie.

 Imposter Syndrome – the persistent inability to believe that one’s success is deserved or has been legitimately achieved as a result of one’s own efforts or skills.

 However, as my commitment to my purpose increased, my confidence grew.

 I started to acknowledge my double digit years of experience and knowledge gained from “Black Top University.”
 Plus, the thousands of dollars I’ve invested in business training with qualified experts, that may as well have been 2 years at somebodies college, was nothing to sneeze at.